marcell7/MQ/README.md

 # MQ

-This is just an experimental message queue and is not suitable for production.
+This is just an experimental message queue and should not be used in production.

 ```txt
                 BROKER